sebastiandyrby/MotorRegisterData/README.md

 # MotorRegisterData
-Repository including all coding and data used for my master's thesis on the impact of the Danish car registration tax.
+Repository including coding for extraction and data used for my master's thesis on the impact of the Danish car registration tax.

 The register data can be downloaded from: https://data.virk.dk/datakatalog/skat/koeretoejsdata